Enner Valencia: International career

-In Ecuador's second group match at the 2015 Copa América in Chile, Valencia successfully converted a penalty to Bolivia, but the kick had to be taken again due to an opponent's infringement; the re-take was saved by Romel Quiñónez.
-He later scored from close range, but Ecuador lost 2–3 nonetheless.
-Four days later in Rancagua, Valencia set up Miller Bolaños' opener and scored Ecuador's second goal as they won 2–1 against Mexico, eliminating the opponents.
+In Ecuador's second group match at the 2015 Copa América in Chile, Valencia successfully converted a penalty against Bolivia, but the kick had to be taken again due to an opponent's infringement; the re-take would be saved by goalkeeper Romel Quiñónez.
+Valencia later scored in the match from close range, but Ecuador lost 2–3 nonetheless.
+Four days later in Rancagua, Valencia set up Miller Bolaños' opener and scored Ecuador's second goal as they won 2–1 against Mexico, eliminating their opponents.

-On 8 October 2021, in a 2022 World Cup qualification match against Bolivia, Valencia scored his 32nd and 33rd international goals, becoming the Ecuador national team's all time top goal scorer.
+On 8 October 2021, in a 2022 World Cup qualification match against Bolivia, Valencia scored his 32nd and 33rd international goals, overtaking Agustín Delgado as Ecuador's all-time top goalscorer.

-Valencia was named in the Ecuadorian squad for the 2022 FIFA World Cup.
-In the opening game of the 2022 FIFA World Cup, Valencia scored the first goal of the tournament with a penalty.
-Valencia scored both of Ecuador's goals in the same match, their 2–0 win over tournament hosts Qatar in the opening match at the 2022 World Cup.
-In doing so, he became Ecuador's record goalscorer at World Cup final tournaments, with five goals.
-On 25 November 2022, Valencia scored in a 1–1 tie against the Netherlands, thus becoming the first South American player to score six consecutive times in the World Cup.
-Valencia scored the only goal in the victory over Peru on 10 September 2024 for the 2026 World Cup qualifiers.
+Valencia was named to the Ecuadorian squad for the 2022 FIFA World Cup in Qatar.
+During the World Cup opening match on 20 November, Valencia scored the first goal of the tournament from the penalty spot and then got a second via a header in the first half as Ecuador defeated hosts Qatar 2–0.
+In doing so, he became Ecuador's record scorer at World Cup final tournaments, with five goals.
+On 25 November, Valencia scored Ecuador's equaliser in a 1–1 draw against the Netherlands, thus becoming the first South American player to score six consecutive World Cup goals for their team.

-He gained his 100th cap on 9 September 2025, becoming the seventh Ecuadorian to do so.
+On 10 September 2024, Valencia scored the only goal in Ecuador's 2026 World Cup qualifying win against Peru.
+He earned his 100th cap against Argentina on 9 September 2025, becoming the seventh Ecuadorian to do so, and scored the only goal of the match via a penalty kick to secure Ecuador their first victory over Argentina in nearly ten years.

+On 31 May 2026, Valencia was named to Ecuador's 26-man squad for the 2026 FIFA World Cup in North America, becoming just the second Ecuadorian after Édison Méndez to feature in three different World Cup tournaments.
+After failing to score in any of his side's four matches, Valencia announced his international retirement following Ecuador's round of 32 elimination against co-hosts Mexico on 30 June.